-11 Gavan McCormack, "Okinawa's Turbulent 400 Years" The Asia-Pacific Journal, Vol. 3-3-09, January 12, 2009.
+Gavan McCormack, "Okinawa's Turbulent 400 Years" The Asia-Pacific Journal, Vol. 3-3-09, January 12, 2009.

-12 Turnbull, The Samurai Capture a King, p.
-55. The Ryukyuan military was an early adopter of firearms, possessing them prior to 1450.
+For a thorough account the Ryukyu-Satsuma war, see Stephen Turnbull, The Samurai Capture a King: Okinawa 1609 (New York: Osprey Publishing, 2009).
+Despite being written for non-specialists, this book is based on a close reading of the relevant primary sources.The Ryukyuan military was an early adopter of firearms, possessing them prior to 1450.
 By 1609, however, Ryukyuan firearms, which were of Chinese design, were inferior to the European-style guns of the invaders.

-13 Turnbull, The Samurai Capture a King, p.
+Turnbull, The Samurai Capture a King, p.
 45.